popcornman209/DoordashOrderScraper/README.md

 `--help` is for bringing up the help page, obviously lol<br>
 `--headless` will run the program in a headless configuration, fully in a tty.<br>
 `--days x` will make the script get orders x days in the past. this is needed if tryng to run the script automatically, as otherwise it will try and get an input of which orders to count.
+`--force-display-browser` forces the browser to display when in headless mode

 ## configs
 you will be able to edit these settings in the gui, but without that you can do it manually.